 If you’re a driver, a dash camera is something you either have, are considering, or should be considering.
 It’s your best friend in case something happens, and will provide video evidence of everything that’s happening in front of (or behind) your car at any given time.

 And while there’s a host of features that dash cams come with, arguably one of the most important ones is a motion sensor, especially If you use your dash cam in parking mode.
+You may want to check the best dash cam with parking mode.
 A motion sensor makes sure that every time there’s movement in front of the camera lens, the camera starts recording.
 If a thief is checking your car out and the camera picks him up, you’ll have a much easier time identifying him or her.
 Sure, a constantly-on camera could solve this too, but you’ll have hours of footage to go through before you get to the useful section.

 |#1||Rexing V1-4K Ultra HD Car Dash Cam||2160P FHD||Micro SD memory cards up to 256GB||Read Review||Check Price on Amazon|